 - mood swings

 - enlarged breasts (in men)

-Symptoms of ALD may show up more often after binge drinking.
+Symptoms of ARLD may show up more often after binge drinking.

-- you have a family history of ALD
+- you have a family history of ARLD

 - you often drink heavily

 - you have poor nutrition

 Binge drinking may also cause acute alcoholic hepatitis.
 This can be life-threatening.
 Acute alcoholic hepatitis can develop after as few as four drinks for women and five drinks for men.